elgammalqa/testapi/readme.md

-Task is to build and deploy into k8s cluster a distributed web api application
+This to build and deploy into k8s cluster a distributed web api application

 # Prerequisites